HelloYug/MiniPyCodes/Specific Idea Based/Logical/README.md

 6. **Pythagorean Triplet from Side** 🔢📐
    Given one side (smallest, middle, or hypotenuse) of a Pythagorean triplet, this program calculates the other sides and prints the triplet.

+7. **Palindromic pyramid.py – Palindromic Number Pyramid** 🔢🏔️
+    This script prints a palindromic number pyramid pattern based on user input for the number of rows.
+Each row displays numbers increasing to the center and then decreasing symmetrically, forming a beautiful mirrored pyramid structure.

 ## How to Use 🚀

 1. Clone or download the repository.